Amsterdam Central Station is the principal railway station in the city although there are a number of other stations which may be useful for visitors.

 Amsterdam Science Park Station

-Another small station in Amsterdam Oost (opened 2009) located near the Amsterdam Science Park, a scientific research/business hub and residential area.
+This is another small station in Amsterdam Oost (opened 2009) located near the Amsterdam Science Park, a scientific research/business hub and residential area.

 The station lies between Muiderpoort and Diemen with only the following Sprinter services making stops: Amsterdam Central-Zwolle and Amsterdam Central-Amersfoort Vathorst.